Superconductivity in W3Re2C with chiral structure: Results and Discussion

 In addition to the superconductivity, the breaking of inversion symmetry in W$_{3}$Re$_{2}$C enables the emergence of Weyl points, which may lead to intriguing topological properties and transport phenomena.
-Since there are many bands near the Fermi level and it is difficult to identify all Weyl points, we chose the band crossings between band 133 and band 134 within a 30-meV energy window near the Fermi level [azury area in Fig. \ref{fig.5}(a)] to confirm the existence of Weyl points.
+Since there are many bands near the Fermi level and it is difficult to identify all Weyl points, we chose the band crossings between band 133 and band 134 within a 30 meV energy window near the $E_{\rm F}$ (azury area in Fig. \ref{fig.5}(a)) to confirm the existence of Weyl points.
 Figure 5(b) shows the positions of these Weyl points in the BZ.
-In total, 18 pairs of Weyl points are found between band 133 and band 134 near the $E_{\text{F}}$, and their chiralities are listed in Table S2 in SM \cite{SM}.
-The non-zero chiralities with a total sum of zero confirm their Weyl characteristics.
-Therefore, W$_{3}$Re$_{2}$C can serve as a promising platform for investigating both superconductivity and band topology.
+In total, 18 pairs of Weyl points are found between band 133 and band 134 near the $E_{\text{F}}$, and their topological charges (chiralities) are listed in Table S3.
+The chiralities of $\pm 1$ with a total sum of zero confirm their Weyl characteristics.
+Furthermore, we calculated the surface states of W$_{3}$Re$_{2}$C using a semi-infinite slab based on Green's function method.
+As shown in Fig. 5(c), there are multiple surface states in the bulk band gaps along the high-symmetry paths of the projected two-dimentional BZ, particularly at the $\overline{\mathrm{X}}$ point around $E_{\text{F}}$ and at the $\overline{\mathrm{R}}$ point at approximately 0.15 eV below $E_{\text{F}}$.
+The surface spectra taken at at 20 meV above $E_{\text{F}}$ further confirms the existence of these non-trivial topological surface states as shown in Fig. 5(d).
+Due to the good metallicity and unique chiral structure of W$_{3}$Re$_{2}$C, a pair of Weyl points can exist at different energies and at asymmetric positions in momentum space, which makes it challenging to identify the Fermi arcs connecting a pair of Weyl points with opposite chiralities in Fig. 5(d).
+The coexistence of superconductivity and Weyl fermions in the chiral W$_{3}$Re$_{2}$C naturally raises the possibility of topological superconductivity, since odd-parity pairing (or mixed-parity pairing) channels are symmetry-allowed and may couple to the topological surface states.
+More experimental investigations like angle resolved photoemission spectroscopy and scanning tunneling microscope measurements are needed to explore these exotic phenomena in W$_{3}$Re$_{2}$C.

+Finally, it is worth comparing to the physical properties of W$_{3}$Re$_{2}$C and the isostructural analogue W$_{3}$Al$_{2}$C. The physical parameters of both materials in superconducting- and normal-states have been listed in Table S4.
+They exhibit comparable $T_{c}$s and $\kappa_{\rm GL}$s.
+Although W$_{3}$Re$_{2}$C has a smaller value of $\Delta_{0}$ than that of W$_{3}$Al$_{2}$C, W$_{3}$Re$_{2}$C has a higher DOS at the $E_{\rm F}$, which leads to the larger normal-state $\gamma$ and better metallicity, when compared to W$_{3}$Al$_{2}$C. Notably, because W$_{3}$Re$_{2}$C is predicted to be a Weyl metal (Fig. 5), while the topological property of W$_{3}$Al$_{2}$C has not been reported, it would be interesting to investigate the nontrivial topological property and potential topological superconductivity of W$_{3}$Al$_{2}$C in the future.